 Water, for example ponds, rivers, and reservoirs.

-A consultation by the UK Government: Protect Duty (Protect Duty, 2021).“Publicly accessible locations include:
+A consultation by the UK Government: Protect Duty .“Publicly accessible locations include:

 Sports stadiums.